Waiheke Beaches and Bays

 Onetangi Beach

-Onetangi beach is Waiheke’s longest beach being over 2kms of beautiful white sand it is certainly a must visit.
+Onetangi Beach is the longest beach on Waiheke, being over 2kms of beautiful white sand.
 It is popular for surfing, swimming and just relaxing.

 Northern Beaches and Bays